sqlxpert/lights-off-aws/README.md

 - Automatically copy backups to an AWS Backup vault in an isolated account.

 - Separate production workloads.
-You might choose not to deploy Lights Off to AWS accounts used for production, or you might customize the "do" function's role, removing the authority to reboot and stop production resources ( `AttachLocalPolicy` ).
+You might choose not to deploy Lights Off to AWS accounts used for production, or you might customize the "Do" function's role, removing the authority to reboot and stop production resources ( `AttachLocalPolicy` ).